zoeskan/MCB185/unit1-linux.md

 ```

 The `ln` command above shows the use of relative paths but you can also use
 absolute paths.
 Let's examine the file with `zless`.
+It looks just like the
+original because it **is** the original.

 ```
 zless ecoli.gff.gz